polinavishnev/Website-prototype-public/README.md

 ### Introduction

 This repository is part of the ongoing development of the Discearn Web App, a project dedicated to improving the online learning experience.
 The application is designed to provide effective methods for reviewing and synthesizing information from diverse sources.
-Following an Agile development approach, the project is in its early stages, with ten user interviews completed.
-The plan is to continue with another cycle of interviews, followed by further development, ensuring that the product aligns with user needs and preferences.
+Following an Agile development approach, the project has completed three iterations (25+ user interviews).

 ### Setup